hud9925/FlightManager/phase2/README.md

 Please do not delete this account, as only admins are capable of add new admins (can't register as an admin by yourself).

 Note that most input prompts are case-sensitive.
-Currently the GUI only has the
+Currently the GUI only has the login/register pages, for admin and customers.

 Classes are organized based on Clean Architecture.